With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWescare Professional Services Gorrell Street Home is a mental health treatment clinic in Greensboro, North Carolina, located at 1309 Gorell Street, in the 27401 zip code.
 Wescare Professional Services Gorrell Street Home provides residential treatment.
-Wescare Professional Services Gorrell Street Home provides behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
+Wescare Professional Services Gorrell Street Home provides behavior modification and psychotropic medication to young adults, seniors 65 or older and adults.

 Learn MoreWescare Professional Services Oakmont Home is a mental health clinic in Greensboro, North Carolina, located at 2204 Oakmont Court, 27407.
 Wescare Professional Services Oakmont Home offers residential treatment.
-Wescare Professional Services Oakmont Home provides behavior modification and psychotropic medication to children / adolescents.
+Wescare Professional Services Oakmont Home provides psychotropic medication and behavior modification to children / adolescents.

 Learn MoreApogee Home Two is a mental health clinic in Mebane, NC, located at 7612 North Carolina Highway 49, 27302 zip code area.
 Apogee Home Two provides residential treatment.
 Apogee Home Two offers behavior modification and group therapy to young adults, adults and seniors 65 or older.
 Apogee Home Two also supports people with serious mental illness.
 Additional services offered at Apogee Home Two include assertive community treatment and supported housing.